 With Murmeli, you don't choose how to import public keys, you don't choose which keys to encrypt with, and you never choose whether to encrypt things or not.
 There still remains the question about how to satisfy the user that things really are being sent encrypted, but the aim is to keep that as hidden as possible.
 Perhaps an additional log window (which only the really curious would open!) could show the actual bytes being sent and received - which would of course make no sense to anybody apart from the unencrypted headers.

 As already explained, Murmeli uses Tor's so-called "hidden services" (now called "onion services") to communicate between clients.
 In order to do this, tor generates an identifier for the service to publish, and this becomes your Murmeli id which you can give to your friends.
-Currently these ids are always 16-character, alphanumeric strings (like "
+Previously these ids were always 16-character, alphanumeric strings (like "

 06zyyt0xf0mt7gw8"), as determined by the tor protocol.
-Therefore, as it stands, if I wanted to give you my Murmeli id over the phone, the id is short enough that I could read it out and you could type it in, without too much inconvenience.
+Therefore, with such a length of id, if I wanted to give you my Murmeli id over the phone, the id is short enough that I could read it out and you could type it in, without too much inconvenience.

-However, tor development doesn't stand still, and there are currently proposals in the works to change this to make all the ids longer (presumably to expand the id space and make it possible to publish more such services without collisions, and make deliberate collisions more difficult).
+However, tor development doesn't stand still, and with recent developments in tor these Ids were all made longer (presumably to expand the id space and make it possible to publish more such services without collisions, and make deliberate collisions more difficult).
 Makes sense.
-Except that means the ids may be in future 52 characters long instead of 16, and that would make it really awkward to exchange ids except by copy-pasting.
-It would also mean changes to Murmeli's assumptions about id length, of course, and raises the questions about whether the two id formats will operate concurrently or whether all the current 16-character ids will become invalid at some point.
-We'll keep an eye on this.
+Except that means that with a current version of the tor client, the ids generated are now 56 characters long instead of 16, and that could make it really awkward to exchange ids except by copy-pasting.
+A current Murmeli with a 56-character id can still communicate with a 16-character id, but crucially not the other way round (the older client complains about the long id having an invalid length).
+So for Murmeli purposes they're not compatible.